nesaorg/Equivariant-Encryption-for-AI/README.md

 ---
 -->

-Forget multi-million dollar on-prem AI infrastructure, get the same privacy guarantees in a blind API: run AI like the biggest enterprises.
+Forget multi-million dollar on-prem AI infrastructure, get the same privacy guarantees in a blind API: run AI like the biggest enterprises do.

 Latest: Nesa now supports major models and RAG with complete server-blindness.

 ## Features ##

-### Blind Privacy ###
+### Blind ###
 Nesa serves requests with zero visibility on underlying data and full blindness on query.

 ### Speedy ###